 Monitoring practices will be developed to determine if the system is having a positive impact on student learning with a strong focus on fidelity and outcome data.
 Opportunities for collaboration and to observe MMTSS in action with the cohort will be organized.

-Pre-requisite: must complete Developing Pathways for Academics & Evaluating Your Systems
+Pre-requisite: MUST have completed Developing Pathways for Academics & Evaluating Your System

 Foundations of Reading Instruction & Intervention